gjasmma/gjasmma/README.md

 ---

-## 👨‍💻 About Me
+👨‍💻 About Me

+💻 **Full-Stack Software Developer**
-- 💻 **Full-Stack Developer:** Skilled in React, TypeScript, Vite, HTML, CSS, JavaScript, Node.js, Python, and Ruby.
+Skilled in building modern, scalable applications using React, TypeScript, Vite, Node.js, Python, Ruby, HTML, CSS, and JavaScript.
+Proficient in both frontend and backend architecture with a focus on performance and maintainability.

+🧱 **Security Software Developer**
+Expert in securing web infrastructure, APIs, and cloud-native systems.
+Specializes in threat modeling, secure code review, vulnerability assessment, reverse engineering, and building hardened services using Go, Node.js, and containerized stacks.

+🛡️ **Ethical Hacker & Cybersecurity Analyst**
+Defender of safe and ethical technology.
+Deep understanding of network protocols, web server internals, reverse proxies, SSRF, HTTP desync attacks, GraphQL DoS, and exploit mitigation.
+Experienced in penetration testing and red teaming strategies.

+🎯 **Technical Coach & Mentor**
+Passionate about helping others level up their careers in software engineering and cybersecurity.
+Able to break down complex systems and teach with clarity—from code structure to cloud security models.

+🚀 **Entrepreneur & Startup Founder**
-- 🚀 **Entrepreneur:** Founder of a social media marketing agency, helping brands grow their digital presence.
+Founder of a social media marketing agency focused on helping brands grow through digital strategy, automation, and content engagement.
+Combines technical expertise with growth marketing.

-- 🛡️ **Ethical Hacker & Cybersecurity Analyst:** Advocate for safe, secure, and ethical technology.
-- 🎵 **Musical Artist:** Creating music and expressing creativity beyond code.
+🧠 **Systems Thinker & Infrastructure Architect**
+Designs efficient, resilient systems.
+Focus on web server optimization, caching strategies, observability, and DevSecOps.
+Comfortable working across Linux, Docker, CI/CD pipelines, and cloud-native tooling.

+🎵 **Musical Artist & Creative Technologist**
+Believes in the power of creativity through code and sound.
+Actively producing music and exploring the intersection of technology, emotion, and art.

-- 💸 **Financial Freedom Founder:** Dedicated to helping others achieve independence and success.
+💸 **Financial Freedom Advocate**
+Building tools, strategies, and educational content to empower others toward financial independence and sustainable success.

 ---